polifonia-project/stories/Mark: Computational Musicologist/Mark#1_FolkMusic.md

 CQ22: What is the language of the lyrics of tune X?

 CQ23: Has composition X been identified as variant in a tune family?

+CQ24: Which tune family does composition X belong to?

+CQ25: Who assigned composition X to tune family Y?

-CQ24: With what level of confidence is composition X a variant in tune family Y?
+CQ26: With what level of confidence is composition X a variant in tune family Y?

-CQ25: What are all compositions in tune family X?
+CQ27: What are all compositions in tune family X?

-CQ26: What are the similarities / differences of all compositions in tune family X according to measure Y?
+CQ28: What are the similarities / differences of all compositions in tune family X according to measure Y?

-CQ27: To what tune families is tune family X related, given similarity measure Y?
+CQ29: To what tune families is tune family X related, given similarity measure Y?

-CQ28: What are alternative titles for composition X?
+CQ30: What are alternative titles for composition X?

-CQ29: What are the differences / similarities between two corpora of compositions concerning features Y1..Yn?
+CQ31: What are the differences / similarities between two corpora of compositions concerning features Y1..Yn?

-CQ30: What are longitudinal differences / similarities within a corpus concerning features Y1..Yn?
+CQ32: What are longitudinal differences / similarities within a corpus concerning features Y1..Yn?

-CQ31: What are the differences / similarities between two corpora of compositions concerning occurrences of patterns?
+CQ33: What are the differences / similarities between two corpora of compositions concerning occurrences of patterns?

-CQ32: What are longitudinal differences / similarities within a corpus concerning occurrences of patterns?
+CQ34: What are longitudinal differences / similarities within a corpus concerning occurrences of patterns?

-CQ33: What patterns do the compositions in corpus X share?
+CQ35: What patterns do the compositions in corpus X share?

-CQ34: What patterns are overrepresented in corpus X compared to corpus Y?
+CQ36: What patterns are overrepresented in corpus X compared to corpus Y?

 ## Resources